andrew/ultimate-awesome/README.md

 - [awesome-computational-geometry](https://github.com/atkirtland/awesome-computational-geometry) - A curated list of awesome computational geometry visualizations, frameworks, and resources .
 - [Awesome-NextJs](https://github.com/awe50me/Awesome-NextJs) - Curated list of awesome things related to NextJs.
 - [awesome](https://github.com/ceramicnetwork/awesome) - A list of awesome projects built on Ceramic.
+- [awesome-dreamcast](https://github.com/dreamcastdevs/awesome-dreamcast) - A collection of useful link and tool for Sega #Dreamcast development.
 - [awesome-rocketpool](https://github.com/o4b-eth/awesome-rocketpool) - 🚀 A curated list of awesome Rocketpool resources.
 - [awesome-services-4-iranian-developers](https://github.com/professormahi/awesome-services-4-iranian-developers) - List of Saas, PaaS, and IaaS Services which is available for Iranian Developers and Startups.
+- [awesome-deepnote](https://github.com/ramene/awesome-deepnote) - A curated list of extensions, python packages, machine learning and collaborative notebooks ready to run in Deepnote.
 - [Awesome-Machine-Learning-in-Biomedical-Healthcare-Imaging](https://github.com/XindiWu/Awesome-Machine-Learning-in-Biomedical-Healthcare-Imaging) - A list of awesome selected resources towards the application of machine learning in Biomedical/Healthcare Imaging, inspired by.
 - [awesome-arweave](https://github.com/bitruss/awesome-arweave) - 🐘 A curated list of awesome resources related to the Arweave.
 - [awesome-human-object-interaction](https://github.com/chinancheng/awesome-human-object-interaction) - Paper list of human object interaction (HOI).